 Sculpey Air-Dry™ Modeling Clay

 Perfect for sculptures, jewelry and school projects, air-dry modeling clay is a durable, lightweight medium that is incredibly pliable and easy to shape.
-Air-dry modeling clay from Sculpey® does not require a kiln or oven to cure and dries within 24 hours.
+Air-dry clay from Sculpey® does not require a kiln or oven to cure and dries within 24 hours.
 Just wait for the clay to dry and decorate with markers or paint to bring your creative vision to life!

 What Is the Difference Between Air-Dry Modeling Clay and Polymer Oven-Bake Clay?

 People often wonder can you bake air dry clay?
 The answer is no which makes its drying process vastly different from polymer oven-bake clay is that air-dry clay will harden at room temperature without baking.
 Polymer oven-bake clay, on the other hand, requires the proper application of heat to make it hard.

 Air-Dry Clay: Pros

 Sculpey Air-Dry™ modeling clay is ideal for sculpting and can be shaped into coil or slab forms.
-If air-dry modeling clay becomes stiff, you can add a little bit of water and knead it to make it soft and fresh again.
+If air-dry clay becomes stiff, you can add a little bit of water and knead it to make it soft and fresh again.
 This type of clay will dry hard and: